cocomittens/Overlink/README.md

 ## Gameplay
 ### Missions
+<img width="817" alt="image" src="https://github.com/user-attachments/assets/1bc8dff0-8b2e-4924-ba86-19f78dbc2603" />

 The missions menu can be accessed in the top navigation menu.
 It contains a list of all available jobs for you to do.
 The more missions you successfully complete, the higher your skill rating will be.
 Higher paying missions require a higher skill level, but are more complex with a higher risk of detection.
-<img width="817" alt="image" src="https://github.com/user-attachments/assets/1bc8dff0-8b2e-4924-ba86-19f78dbc2603" />

 ### Map
+<img width="1067" alt="image" src="https://github.com/user-attachments/assets/7dbb71b2-2793-4a19-8d2a-2a79f4c90163" />

 The map can also be accessed in the navigation menu.
 It displays all known devices available for you to connect to.
 Nodes with a dashed border are devices you have access to at least one account on, while a solid border indicates admin access.
 Green nodes represent devices that are involved in a mission you are currently on.
 Route your connection through more nodes in order to delay detection - but make sure to clear your logs!
-<img width="1067" alt="image" src="https://github.com/user-attachments/assets/7dbb71b2-2793-4a19-8d2a-2a79f4c90163" />

 ### Login
-Upon connecting to a
 <img width="390" alt="image" src="https://github.com/user-attachments/assets/3fbf6e6b-b0c4-4870-ac27-66db83a304fd" />

+Upon connecting to an endpoint that you do not yet have access to, you will be presented with a login screen.

 <img width="390" src="https://github.com/user-attachments/assets/bf514776-e7a2-4ead-83a1-7b54249b88cd" />

+Use the Password Breaker (and additional software for more complex systems) to obtain credentials and gain access to the system.
+Click on the "Code" input field to start the Password Breaker.

 ## Planned Features
 Some of the upcoming features currently in development include (but aren't limited to):